lws33/SWBio-project/README.md

 # SWBio-project
-A repository for the SWBio Data Science &amp; Machine Learning project
+A repository for the SWBio Data Science and Machine Learning project